NvedN/NvedN/README.md

 ⚒️I have been working for LMP-project group for 4 years as full stack developer

-⚒️Currently i'm responsible for leading development engineering initiatives at Sber.
+⚒️Currently i'm responsible for leading development engineering initiatives at Sber as a Java Software Engineer